QuaSi-Software/Documentation/docs/changing_documentation.md

 3. Activate the environment with `.\venv\Scripts\activate` on Windows or `source ./venv/bin/activate` on Linux.
 This step has to be done every time you want to use the project.
 The environment stays active in your terminal session as indicated by the prefix `(venv)` at the start of the command line prompt.
 You can deactivate the environment at any time by closing the session or use the `deactivate` command, which is only available while an environment is active.

 ### 3. Install necessary python packages to run the documentation
-4. Install the python package `mkdocs`, `pymdown-extensions` and `python-markdown-math` with `pip install mkdocs pymdown-extensions python-markdown-math`.
+Install the python package `mkdocs`, `pymdown-extensions` and `python-markdown-math` with `pip install mkdocs pymdown-extensions python-markdown-math` in the python terminal.

 ### 4. Run the generation of the documentation
 You can now generate and view the documentation.
 By running `mkdocs serve` from the python terminal within the local folder of the cloned repository (`cd /path/to/local/documentation`), a local web server is started that hosts the documentation on [http://localhost:8000](http://localhost:8000).
 This process runs continuously and should detect when changes are made to the documentation source files and restart automatically.
 If not, you can add the command `mkdocs serve -watch /path/to/markdown/file` with the absolute path to the file(s) that should be checked for changes continuously.
 You can also quit the process with `ctrl+c` and start it again in order to generate the HTML-files again.